orwell96/ts2-fork/README.md

 - In my opinion, a client-server concept is good, but the server should be written in Python too so that it can share code with the client and the editor.

 My roadmap for this project is as follows:
-- First, bring it to a state where it is usable and mostly bug-free in the current architecture
+- First, bring it to a state where it is usable and mostly bug-free in the current architecture (done)
 - Write one or two more simulations (probably Görlitz) to further debug it
 - Think about new features
 - Maybe separate the data model from the view layer so that, in a later stage, client and server can be separated.

+## Original README
 Below is the original content of the README at the time of the fork.
 It will be rewritten at some point to reflect a more up-to-date state.

 **IMPORTANT**